semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 # Configuring blocking findings and errors in continuous integration (CI)

-This section documents how Semgrep in CI pipelines handles blocking findings and errors in its default setup.
-This section also provides three configuration options you can use to change or revert to the default behavior.
+This article documents how Semgrep in CI pipelines handles blocking findings and errors in its default setup.
+This article also provides three configuration options you can use to change or revert to the default behavior.

 ## Default configuration of blocking findings and error suppression